alphagov/forms/design/prototype-version-6/README.md

 ![Set the email address for completed forms.
 Screenshot](screenshots/014-Set-the-email-address-for-completed-forms.png) *Page headed “Set the email address for completed forms”.*

-Under the page heading is some content explaining the limitations and what the form creator needs to consider when choosing the email address for their submissions to go to.
+Under the page heading is some content explaining the limitations and what the form creator needs to consider when choosing which email address their submissions should go to:

 > This should be a shared government email inbox.
 >
 > An email will be sent to this address with a confirmation code and your email address.
 The recipient will be asked to tell you the code.
 You will then need to enter the code to confirm the email address.

-There is a secondary heading label, “What email address should completed forms be sent to?”, above a text input that validate for gov.uk emails.
+There is a secondary heading label, “What email address should completed forms be sent to?”, above a text input that validates for GOV.UK emails.

-Finally is a green “Continue” button.
+Finally, there is a green “Continue” button.

 #### Confirmation code sent

 ![Confirmation code sent.
 Screenshot](screenshots/015-Confirmation-code-sent.png) *Page headed “Confirmation code sent”.*

-Under the page heading is content confirming where the code has been sent and replaying some of the content from the ‘set the email address...’ screen.
+Under the page heading is content confirming where the code has been sent.
+It also replays some of the content from the ‘set the email address...’ screen.

-> We've sent a copnfirmation code and your email address to provided.email@department.gov.uk.
+> We've sent a confirmation code and your email address to provided.email@department.gov.uk.
 The recipient will be asked to give you the code.
 You need to enter the code to confirm the email address.
 > The code is valid for 7 days.

-Next are two links to let the form filler move forward:
+Next are two links that let the form filler move forward:

 - Enter the email address confirmation code
 - Continue creating a form